Quick answer

 Is Hafiz Mustafa overrated?

 Opinions are divided.
-Some Reddit users say it's a tourist trap with mediocre baklava, while others praise it for balanced sweetness and a wide variety of Turkish sweets beyond just baklava.
+Some travelers say it's a tourist trap with mediocre baklava, while others praise it for balanced sweetness and a wide variety of Turkish sweets beyond just baklava.
 The Sirkeci branch is the original and highest-rated (4.7★, 44K+ reviews).
 For dedicated baklava, locals generally prefer Güllüoğlu or Köşkeroğlu.

 What type of baklava should I try in Istanbul?